 Meet Our Senior Staff

 On January 25, 2012, Jack McCarthy was appointed the Executive Director of Massachusetts School Building Authority.
-Prior to this, Jack worked at the Inspector General’s Office as the Senior Assistant Inspector General and Chief Representative.
+Before joining the MSBA, Jack worked at the Inspector General’s Office as the Senior Assistant Inspector General.
+Prior to that, he was Deputy Chief of the Norfolk County Sheriffs Department.
 From 1991 to 2003, Jack was elected as Moderator for the Town of Norwood.
 From January 1995 to March 2000 he was Chief of Staff at the Office of Secretary of the Commonwealth.
 After graduating from Boston Latin School and Boston College, he attended Suffolk University Law School, earning a Juris Doctor degree, and was admitted to the bar in 1988.
 Jack resides in Norwood with his wife Linda and two daughters Kristen and Megan.
 See Jack's full bio.

 Chief Financial Officer

 Vin Alabiso is the Chief Financial Officer for the Massachusetts School Building Authority.
 Prior to joining the MSBA in December, 2007, Vin served as Budget Director for the Massachusetts House Committee on Ways and Means, where he managed the Committee’s development of the Commonwealth’s operating budget and served as senior advisor to the Committee on fiscal policy.
 Vin is a graduate of Bridgewater State College.